nicholaswmin/automap/README.md

 - Avoid nested lists in your object graph in general.

-There are more sophisticated potential workarounds to these problems but the ones I know require defining schemas.
+There are more sophisticated potential workarounds to these problems but the ones I can guess probably require defining schemas.

 #### Local time complexity